 Raised beds are an easy way to garden in smaller spaces.
 Image courtesy of Homestead Gardens.

 Greenstreet Gardens’ annual VeggieMania, held in person and online on April 24 and 25, is a great place to start.
-They expect to have 200 varieties of tomatoes—hybrids, heirlooms and more—grown from seed at their nursery in Lothian.
-“Tomato gardening should be fun,” says Greenstreet, who advises you pick a few varieties and experiment.
+They expect to have 200 varieties of tomatoes—hybrids, heirlooms, and more—grown from seed at their nursery in Lothian.
+“Tomato gardening should be fun,” says Greenstreet, who advises you to pick a few varieties and experiment.
 “Here in Maryland and Virginia, our soils have a good balance of nutrients that make tomatoes taste better.